seL4 Tutorial 2

 TASK in the

-apps/hello-2 directory for each task.
+hello-2/src directory for each task.

 After bootstrap, the kernel hands over control to to an init thread.
 This thread receives a structure from the kernel that describes all the resources available on the machine.
 This structure is called the BootInfo structure.
 It includes information on all IRQs, memory, and IO-Ports (x86).
 This structure also tells the init thread where certain important capability references are.
 This step is teaching you how to obtain that structure.